priceline-partner-network/api-documentation/src/guides/hotel/unified.md

 We highly recommend you migrate to our enhanced new output structure and enjoy all of the benefits it delivers.

 **Note:** Passing `output_version=3` to the `Express.Results` call will apply the new output structure to all further requests in the path.
-You do not need to explicitly use the `output_version=3` parameter in the follow-up `Express.Contract`, `Express.MultiContract`, or `Express.Book` request.
+You do not need to explicitly use the `output_version=3` parameter in the follow-up `Express.Contract` or `Express.MultiContract` request.
 The output version will be determined by the bundle unless explicitly requested.

-To prevent any future regressions (for example, if your Account Manager provides you with a new refid, it will be defaulted into the new output version and potentially not match your existing refids), it is recommended you start being explicit in your requests to `Express.Results`, `Express.Contract`, `Express.MultiContract`, and `Express.Book` by sending the `output_version=1` parameter to lock in the legacy response format.
+To prevent any future regressions (for example, if your Account Manager provides you with a new refid, it will be defaulted into the new output version and potentially not match your existing refids), it is recommended you start being explicit in your requests to `Express.Results`, `Express.Contract`, and `Express.MultiContract` by sending the `output_version=1` parameter to lock in the legacy response format.

 From there, we've left the migration path completely in your control.
 You may start sending `output_version=3` to any of these calls at any time to test the new format and migrate at your leisure.